MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0072.md

 ---
 title: "AppSourceCop Rule AS0072"
-description: "The ObsoleteTag property and the Tag in the Obsolete attribute must be set to the next release version (Major." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "The ObsoleteTag property and the Tag in the Obsolete attribute must be set to the next release version (Major.Minor)." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na